dy/slidy/README.md

 * Image slider.
 Use swiper, dragdealer or alike to create huge thumbs.
 Slidy is conceptually bound to value and it’s range.
 Slidy is (almost) single-purpose value slider.
 * Content scroller.
 You can use slidy as a scrollbar, but scrolling content is not slidy’s duty.
 * Range slider.
-Slidy doesn’t paint range or any other visual region, because it is domain-specific data, and interpreting slidy input value[s] is farmed out to user.
-Slider just provides reliable mechanism of input.
+Slidy doesn’t paint range or any other visual information, because it is domain-specific data, and interpreting slidy input value[s] is farmed out to user.
+Slider just provides a reliable mechanism of input.
+To build domain-specific picker, create a new component, like [color-picker](https://github.com/dfcreative/picky).

 [![NPM](https://nodei.co/npm/slidy.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/slidy/)